npolley/CircumSpectrum/README.md

 >
 > ### CPLEX and Rcplex
 >
-> The iMAT calibration workflows use the IBM CPLEX solver via the `Rcplex` R package.
+> The iMAT calibration workflows use the IBM CPLEX solver via the `Rcplex2` R package from the RuppinLab GitHub repository, which extends the original CRAN Rcplex interface.
+>
+> **Important:** Only the **commerical** IBM ILOG CPLEX Optimization Studio (available free for academic accounts) has the necessary capabilities to run the iMAT flux
+> calibration at scale; the Community Edition is not sufficient.
 >
 > #### Installing IBM CPLEX Optimization Studio
 >